 An increase in social housing stock is needed to sustain this sector and reduce house and rent prices into the future.
 Other European countries which we would like to emulate have a social housing stock that is 20 per cent of their overall housing stock compared to 9 per cent in Ireland.
-As of 31st December 2019, there were 173,459 social housing dwellings in the ownership of either the Local Authorities or AHBs.
-This number needs to a least double by 2030 to meet demand.
-Housing for All aims to provide 90,000 social homes by 2030, with guaranteed funding to 2026 only.
-This target would address only three quarters of existing need, without taking account of the 27,500 new households entering the system each year.
-A more appropriate target would be 20 per cent of all housing stock to be social housing.
-To achieve this Government must build 14,341, social homes each year for the next 10 years at an annual cost of €3.3bn.
+As well as under reporting homelessness figures, the real need for social housing is also under reported as those in HAP tenancies, DSGBV refuges, Direct Provision and many at risk of losing their home due to mortgage arrears are not included.
+The Government must be much more ambitious and realistic in both setting and reaching social housing targets.
+As of 31st December 2019, there are 173,459 social housing dwellings in the ownership of either the Local Authorities or Approved Housing Bodies.
+This number needs to at least double by 2030 to meet demand.
+To achieve the target build, Government must build 14,341 social homes each year for the next 10 years at an annual cost of €3.3bn.
 This investment will require a skilled workforce.
 Inclusion of a new construction apprenticeship programme whereby one in every fifteen is required to be an apprentice earning at least the Living Wage must form part of any rebuilding scheme.

 The process of addressing housing affordability on the supply side rather should begin as soon as possible with the establishment of a construction procurement working group and the winding down of demand side schemes that artificially maintain high house prices.
-Housing for All sees the Government continuing its commitment to demand-side subsidies, artificially maintaining high purchase prices.
 The removal of the Help to Buy Scheme would save the Exchequer €144m in 2022.